mtumilowicz/java11-concurrency-wait-notify-producer-consumer-problem/README.md

 its capacity and the `Consumer` consumes the buffer's data only when `Buffer` is not empty.

 ## synchronized
-At the start and at the end of a synchronized method/block, the values of the shared variables in thread’s working memory and the main memory are synchronized.
+* At the start and at the end of a synchronized method/block, the values of the shared variables in thread’s working memory and the main memory are synchronized.
-* **The thread’s working copy of the shared variables is updated with the values of those variables in the main memory just after the thread gets the lock**.
+* The thread’s working copy of the shared variables is updated with the values of those variables in the main memory just after the thread gets the lock.
-* **The values of the shared variables in the main memory are updated with the thread’s working copy value just before the thread releases the lock.**
+* The values of the shared variables in the main memory are updated with the thread’s working copy value just before the thread releases the lock.

 # project description
 We will provide simple solution to producer - consumer problem.